Sandra Oh, Andy Samberg to host Golden Globe ceremony

-LOS ANGELES — Sandra Oh and Andy Samberg will share host duties at next month’s Golden Globe Awards.
+LOS ANGELES — Sandra Oh and Andy Samberg will share host duties at the Golden Globe Awards.

 Producers on Wednesday announced the co-hosts for the Jan.
 6 ceremony.
 The Globes are hosted by the Hollywood Foreign Press Association, which presents awards for film and TV.